Southern California University of Health Sciences

-Southern California University of Health Sciences (SCU) is a private university in Whittier, California and Phoenix, Arizona specializing in the health sciences.
+Southern California University of Health Sciences (SCU) is a private university in Whittier, California, and Tempe, Arizona that offers programs in chiropractic, acupuncture and other pseudoscientific and non-mainstream approaches to healthcare.
 Academics are organized into three schools: the Los Angeles College of Chiropractic, the College of Eastern Medicine, and the College of Science & Integrative Health.

-The university is accredited by the WASC Senior College and University Commission.
-SCU programs include acupuncture and traditional Chinese medicine (TCM).
+The university is accredited by the WASC Senior College and University Commission, which specializes in this realm of pseudoscience, not by an accreditation agency that accredits medical schools and healthcare colleges.

 History

-Originally a chiropractic school, SCU began as Los Angeles College of Chiropractic (LACC) at its founding on October 18, 1911 by Dr. Charles Cale and his wife Linnie Cale.
+Originally a chiropractic school, SCU began as Los Angeles College of Chiropractic (LACC) at its founding on October 18, 1911, by Charles Cale and his wife, Linnie Cale.
 The first graduating class had only three students, and classes were taught in the Cales' private residence.
 By 1912, the school had moved to an opera house in Los Angeles and had grown to 113 students.

 In 1922, the Chiropractic Initiative Act of 1922 passed, allowing the state to create a board of chiropractic examiners.
 This act served as a catalyst for the creation of many other chiropractic institutions in California, most of which LACC would acquire within the next three decades.

 In the 1940s, the California Chiropractic Educational Foundation acquired several remaining colleges in California, including LACC.
-They reorganized the colleges, keeping the name Los Angeles College of Chiropractic, and moved the school's location to Glendale, California in 1950.
-In 1971 this campus received a $3 million renovation following damage sustained in the 1971 San Fernando earthquake.
+They reorganized the colleges, keeping the name Los Angeles College of Chiropractic, and moved the school's location to Glendale, California, in 1950.
+In 1971, the campus received a $3 million renovation following damage sustained in the 1971 San Fernando earthquake.

-In 1981, the college moved to its current location in Whittier, California after purchasing a new 38-acre campus on the former site of Lowell High School.
+In 1981, the college moved to its current location in Whittier, California, after purchasing a new 38-acre campus on the former site of Lowell High School.

 LACC was first accredited in 1993 by the Western Association of Schools and Colleges.
-It was the only chiropractic college accredited by the WASC at the time.
+It was the only chiropractic college accredited by the WASC as of 2013.

 From 1999 to 2000, LACC added a College of Acupuncture and Oriental Medicine and reorganized itself into the Southern California University of Health Sciences to house both programs.

-As of 2020, the university continued to grow, adding a Master of Science in Medical Science program, as well as a Master of Acupuncture and Chinese Medicine and Ayurvedic Practitioner Certificates, which are forms of traditional medicine not widely accepted within mainstream medical and scientific communities.
-In addition, the university was restructured to include LACC, Accelerated Sciences Division, Physician Assistant Program, and Health Science Program.
+As of 2020, the university continued to grow, adding a Master of Science in Medical Science program, as well as a Master of Acupuncture and Chinese Medicine and Ayurvedic practitioner certificate, which are forms of traditional medicine that are largely rejected by mainstream medical and scientific communities.
+In addition, the university was restructured to include LACC, an accelerated sciences division, a physician assistant program, and a health science program.